vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

     exercise API endpoints that integrate with `registration`.

-You will note that a code change to any part of the codebase will cause all of the applications to be rebuilt, tested and pushed to TAS.
+You will note that a code change to any part of the codebase will cause all of the applications to be rebuilt, tested and pushed to *Tanzu Application Service*.
 This means that you have the highest degree of confidence that all the microservices will continue to work together, without having to worry about issues such as API compatibility between different deployed versions.

 ## Wrap up